hhvm/user-documentation/guides/hack/03-expressions-and-operators/12-invariant.md

 exception of type `\HH\InvariantException`, or calls the handler previously registered by the library function [`invariant_callback_register`](http://www.php.net/invariant_callback_register).

-The first argument can be *any* expression allowed as the operand of logical NOT, `!`.
+The first argument is a boolean expression.
 The second argument is a string that can contain text and/or optional formatting information as understood by the library function [`sprintf`](http://www.php.net/sprintf).
 The optional comma-separated list of values following the string must match the set of types expected by the optional formatting information inside that string.